 It is dangerous to get out of your vehicle if the shift lever is not fully in PARK (P) with the parking brake firmly set.
 Your vehicle can roll.

 Don't leave your vehicle when the engine is running unless you have to.
 If you have left the engine running, the vehicle can move suddenly.
 You or others could be injured.
 To be sure your vehicle won't move, even when you're on fairly level ground, always set your parking brake and move the shift lever to PARK (P).

-If you have four-wheel drive, your vehicle will be free to roll -- even if your shift lever is in PARK (P) -- if your transfer case is in NEUTRAL (N).
-So, be sure the transfer case is in a drive gear, two-wheel high (2HI) or four-wheel high (4HI) or four-wheel low (4LO) -- not in NEUTRAL (N).
 See "Shifting Into PARK (P)" in the Index.
 If you're pulling a trailer, see "Towing a Trailer" in the Index.

-Ensure the shift lever is fully in PARK (P) range before starting the engine.
-Your vehicle has a brake-transmission shift interlock.
-You have to fully apply your regular brakes before you can shift from PARK (P) when the ignition key is in the RUN position.
+Ensure the shift lever is fully in PARK (P) before starting the engine.
+Your vehicle has a Brake-Transmission Shift Interlock (BTSI).
+You have to fully apply your regular brakes before you can shift from PARK (P) when the ignition key is in RUN.
 If you cannot shift out of PARK (P), ease pressure on the shift lever -- push the shift lever all the way into PARK (P) (press the button in on the console shift lever) as you maintain brake application.
 Then move the shift lever into the gear you wish.
 See "Shifting Out of PARK (P)" in the Index.